Jared Cowen: Professional

 As Ottawa's 2013 training camp opened, Cowen remained unsigned as a restricted free agent.
 On September 14, 2013, the team announced that it had come to an agreement on a four-year contract with the defenceman with an average annual value of $3.1 million.
 That season Cowen struggled with consistency, finishing with six goals and 15 points in 68 games.
 He was suspended for two games on December 11, 2013 for an illegal hit to the head on Zemgus Girgensons of the Buffalo Sabres.
 In the 2014–15 season, the Senators were carrying eight defencemen on their daily roster and Cowen was scratched for four straight games and five games overall in October before seeing steady playing time.
 He finished the season playing in 54 games, but only five games after February 21, 2015 due to a three-game suspension for an illegal hit to head on Jussi Jokinen of the Florida Panthers and an illness.
 He was surpassed on the depth chart by Patrick Wiercioch.

 In the 2015–16 season, Cowen struggled to solidify himself within the Ottawa lineup, occasionally seeing himself a healthy scratch.
 Cowen requested a trade and on February 9, 2016, Cowen was included in a blockbuster, nine-player trade with the Toronto Maple Leafs.
 Cowen, Colin Greening, Milan Michálek, Tobias Lindberg and Ottawa's 2017 second-round draft pick were sent to Toronto in exchange for Maple Leafs captain Dion Phaneuf, Matt Frattin, Casey Bailey, Ryan Rupert and Cody Donaghey.
 On February 26, 2016, Cowen was placed on waivers by the Maple Leafs and then assigned to their AHL affiliate, the Toronto Marlies the next day.
 Cowen was then sent home by Toronto to await a buyout and given the freedom to contact other teams about a new contract for the 2016–17 season; buying out Cowen's contract would provide the Leafs with a $650,000 salary cap credit for the 2016–17 season.

 At the conclusion of the season, Cowen was placed on waivers with the intention of buying him out of his $3.1 million contract.
 After clearing waivers, Cowen filed a grievance against the Toronto Maple Leafs, claiming that since he was on the injury reserve, he could not be bought out of his contract.
 As a player younger than age 26, Cowen would have only been entitled to one-third of his remaining salary if bought out.
 On December 7, it was announced Cowen's grievance had been dismissed by an arbitrator, and that he would remain bought out.

-After sitting out the entirety of the 2016–17 season recuperating from injury, Cowen as a free agent agreed to professional tryout contract to attend the 2017 training camp of the Colorado Avalanche on August 30, 2017.
+After sitting out the entirety of the 2016–17 season recuperating from injury, Cowen now a free agent agreed to a professional tryout contract to attend the 2017 training camp of the Colorado Avalanche on August 30.
 After participating in camp, Cowen was released by Colorado with one pre-season game remaining on September 27, 2017.